Lat 1° 32' 0" N Long 103° 48' 0" E Tebrau Airfield was located at Tebrau near the southern

 applied to each surrendered aircraft overtop their Japanese markings.
 A total of sixty-four aircraft were selected for shipment

-to the United Kingdom but due to limited shipping space only four were actually shipped: A6M5 Zero, Ki-46-III Dinah 5439, Ki-100 8476M and K9W1 Cypress.
+to the United Kingdom but due to limited shipping space only four were actually shipped: A6M5 Zero, Ki-46-III Dinah 5439, Ki-100 8476M and K9W1 Momiji.
 The other aircraft were scrapped.

 After the war, Tebrau Airfield was abondened and some of the infrastructure was used as a permanent Army camp.